melodoc/melodoc/README.md

 - 🌱 &nbsp;I'm a frontend developer.
 Currently in Batumi, Georgia 🇬🇪
-- 🔭 &nbsp;I’m currently working on some cool platform :wink:
+- 🔭 &nbsp;I’m working on some cool platform :wink:
 - 📫 &nbsp;How to reach me: 📲 <a href="https://t.me/melodoc_me">telegram</a> 📩 <span> liubov_rz@yahoo.com</span>

 <div>